Djelle/ESPHomeVoiceSatellite/README.md

 I hope that it will be possible to send Text-To-Speach to the speaker in the future.
 Which could have many uses.
 Like annoucing which config-option is selected.

 I experimented with continous listening (no wake word).
-But I didn't find it especially useful.
-So I removed that part of the code.
-Can re-make it if this option become more valid.
+Which I didn't find especially useful.
+So I removed that code, as I didn't feel like debugging it right now.
+Might add it again later.

 > [!TIP]
 > - When connecting the physical modules together: Make sure the I2S connections are as short as possible.